 - "911 Is A Joke" criticizes the inadequacy of "9-1-1".

 - "Burn Hollywood Burn" attacks the use of black stereotypes in movies, targeting Blackface and Uncle Tomfoolery.
-In particular, Driving Miss Daisy is criticized as a "bullshit" movie.
+In particular, Driving Miss Daisy (which beat out Do the Right Thing, the film "Fight the Power" was written for, at the Oscars) is criticized as a "bullshit" movie.

 - "Whole Stole the Soul" condemns the record industry for exploiting black recording artists throughout the ages.

-- "Fight The Power" addresses the notion that Elvis owed his success to Afro-American predecessors and John Wayne's racist remarks in a 1971 Playboy interview. note Yet Chuck D. has acknowledged this his diss has less to do with Elvis personally and more with the white culture hailing Presley as the "king", without acknowledging the black artists that came before him. note
+- "Fight The Power" addresses the notion that Elvis owed his success to Afro-American predecessors and John Wayne's racist remarks in a 1971 Playboy interview. note Chuck D. acknowledged this his diss has less to do with Elvis personally and more with the white culture hailing Presley as the "king", without acknowledging the black artists that came before him, something Presley himself lamented. note

 - Time Marches On: